 Facing a Crisis Together

 Our world came to an abrupt halt a few months ago.
-My husband was heading to the emergency room, having lost consciousness after physical training with friends.
+My husband was heading to the emergency room, having lost consciousness after physical training.
 Nothing prepares us for that type of shakeup.

 It’s especially complicated when you have young children watching.
 In this post, I’ll share the steps I took to help my five and six-year-old through their father’s stroke and recovery.
 These tips can easily apply to the current global health crisis we’re facing.

 Helping My Children Feel and Express Their Feelings in a Crisis

 Raised in a family that was a bit too honest, I scrutinize what I share with my kids.
 My response to my husband’s emergency was that daddy had a bad boo-boo inside of his head and may not be able to come home.

 My daughter cried and screamed, “I want my daddy,” while my son calmly asked questions.
 Encouraging them to embrace their emotions, I didn’t try holding back my tears.
 I responded to their questions honestly, including not knowing the answer to “will daddy be ok”?
 I suggested that we pray to God to bless us with daddy’s return.
 I told them to pray to God to guide the minds, hearts, and hands of the kind doctors doing their best to help daddy.

 Listening to and helping them express their verbal and nonverbal expressions of worry, sadness, and frustration played an essential role in their processing of that event.
 Expressing myself rather than avoiding my feelings or distracting them from the situation was equally critical.

 Over the month my husband spent in the hospital, we developed a systematic way of reflecting on and expressing our feelings.
 We would end our day in bed together, saying what made our hearts happy, and what made our hearts sad.
 This practice of reflection has also helped my children create a deliberate practice of gratitude.